-- 1. The investment limits laid down in Article 12(1) shall: - apply by the date specified in the ELTIF rules or instruments of incorporation, where (a) this date shall take account of the peculiarities and characteristics of the assets to be invested by the ELTIF and shall not be later than five years after the authorisation of the ELTIF.
-In exceptional circumstances, the competent authority of the ELTIF, upon submission of a duly justified investment plan, may approve an extension of this time limit by no more than one additional year; - (b) be suspended once the ELTIF starts to sell assets in order to redeem investors after the end of life of the ELTIF; - be temporarily suspended where the ELTIF raises additional capital or reduces its (c) existing capital, so long as such a suspension lasts no longer than 12 months; - (...) (d) - 2.
+- 1. The investment limits laid down in Article 12(1) shall: - (a) apply by the date specified in the ELTIF rules or instruments of incorporation, where this date shall take account of the peculiarities and characteristics of the assets to be invested by the ELTIF and shall not be later than five years after the authorisation of the ELTIF.
+In exceptional circumstances, the competent authority of the ELTIF, upon submission of a duly justified investment plan, may approve an extension of this time limit by no more than one additional year; - (b) be suspended once the ELTIF starts to sell assets in order to redeem investors after the end of life of the ELTIF; (...) - (c) be temporarily suspended where the ELTIF raises additional capital or reduces its existing capital, so long as such a suspension lasts no longer than 12 months; - (d) cease to apply after the end life of the ELTIF. - 2.
 Where a long-term asset in which the ELTIF has invested is issued by a qualifying portfolio undertaking that no longer complies with Article 10(1)(b), the long-term asset may continue to be counted for the purpose of calculating the 70% referred to in Article 12(1) for a maximum of three years as of the date when the portfolio undertaking no longer fulfils the requirements in Article 10.